No B.S. CRM Comparison: Close Vs. Go HighLevel

 Reputation Management: While a pretty unexpected feature, this is another great addition to the tool that makes it really an all-in-one engine for online businesses.
 You can gather all the service ratings, reviews, and sentiments (both positive and negative) within one dashboard.

-You can reply to Google reviews straight from the tool and even make disputes with reviews that sound spammy.
+You can reply to Google reviews on website straight from the tool and even make disputes with reviews that sound spammy.
 With the filtering option, you can filter reviews by keywords, rating, platform, etc. To build business credibility, you can reach out to happy customers and ask them to leave a review.

 Go HighLevel Pros: